inflearn logo

 Introduction to this lecture

-Now, you will complete your actual report.
+Now, you will actually complete your report.

 A report is not just writing, but a tool for designing decisions.